mletkin/jemForth/README.md

 The standard is implements is mainly that of Forth-83 but contains elements of figForth from 1979 and the Forth-2012 standard.

-The project is a play ground to experiment with a threaded code language and tries to stick to the original concepts (as the linear memory structure).
+The project is a play ground for experiments with a threaded code language and tries to stick to the original concepts (such as the linear memory structure).
-Most of the documentation is to be found in the classes JavaDoc.
+Most of the documentation can be found in the JavaDoc of the classes.
 Some additional information can be found in the github wiki.

 It's not a production ready Forth implementation.